-lucy. nineteen. i want to be the very best like no-one ever was. apparently at some point in my life this turned into a blog about mythology and art/design idk what happened just roll with it homies.
+lucy. twenty. i want to be the very best like no-one ever was. apparently at some point in my life this turned into a blog about mythology and art/design idk what happened just roll with it homies.

 welcome to my friendship circle welcome to hell (ﾉ◕ヮ◕)ﾉ*:･ﾟ✧

 Greek Mythology: Narcissus (Νάρκισσος)He was the son of River God Cephisus and nymph Lyriope.
 He was known for his beauty and he was loved by God Apollo due to his extraordinary physique.
 Narcissus was once walking by a lake and decided to drink some water; he saw his reflection in the water and was surprised by the beauty he saw; he became entranced by the reflection of himself.
 He could not obtain the object of his desire though, and he died at the banks of the lake from his sorrow.
 According to the myth Narcissus is still admiring himself in the Underworld, looking at the waters of the Styx. x

 In my mind this is just meaningless giant glitter, in reality they’re coins forming part of an installation by Vadim Zakharov, telling the myth of Zeus appearing as a golden shower and impregnating Danae.

 In Greek mythology, Icarus is the son of the master craftsman Daedalus.
 The main story told about Icarus is his attempt to escape from Crete by means of wings that his father constructed from feathers and wax.
 He ignored instructions not to fly to close to the sun, and the melting wax caused him to fall into the sea where he drowned.
 The myth is usually taken as a tragic example of hubris or failed ambition (x).

 women of greek mythology - persephone (Περσεφόνη)